Post Job

 A sales representative/account manager is responsible for supervising client portfolio accounts and maintaining long-lasting relationships with business partners.
 Sales representatives/account managers meet with existing and potential clients to discuss new services offered by the company, as well as addressing their requests for review.
 They also handle the account budgets, developing strategic procedures and marketing techniques to improve the brand image in the market, generating more revenues and profits for the business.
 A sales representative/account manager identifies business opportunities by following trends to provide public demands and interests.

-As far as similarities go, this is where it ends because a sales/account representative responsibility requires skills such as "crm," "work ethic," "indirect sales," and "sales support."
-Whereas a sales representative and account manager is skilled in "flyers," "territory sales," "powerpoint," and "sales rep." So if you're looking for what truly separates the two careers, you've found it.
+While similarities exist, there are also some differences between sales/account representatives and sales representative and account manager.
+For instance, sales/account representative responsibilities require skills such as "crm," "work ethic," "indirect sales," and "sales support."
+Whereas a sales representative and account manager is skilled in "flyers," "territory sales," "powerpoint," and "sales rep." This is part of what separates the two careers.

 On average, sales representative and account managers reach similar levels of education than sales/account representatives.
 Sales representative and account managers are 0.1% less likely to earn a Master's Degree and 0.3% less likely to graduate with a Doctoral Degree.